Chlamydia can be spread during vaginal, anal or oral sex.

 Chlamydia is often called a “silent” infection, because 70–80% of cases have no symptoms and the infection can linger in the body for months or years before being discovered.

 For 10-20% of cases, symptoms develop a few weeks after sex.

 - In women: vaginal discharge or burning sensation when urinating

-- In men: discharge from the penis, burning sensation when urinating, tingling or vague discomfort in urethra and testicular pain and swelling
+- In men: mucoid or watery discharge from the penis, burning sensation when urinating, tingling or vague discomfort in urethra and testicular pain and swelling

 - Men and women can also get infection in the rectum.
 People may experience rectal pain, discharge or bleeding